Destruction of opium at Humen: Legacy

 International Day Against Drug Abuse and Illicit Trafficking is a United Nations International Day against drug abuse and the illegal drug trade.
-It is observed annually on 26 Jun that commemorate Lin Zexu's effort of dismantling the harmful opium trade in Humen, Guangdong, ending on 25 June 1839.
+The honour of having started the campaign against narcotic drugs belongs - in the pre-League time - to the American Bishop Charles H. Brent of the Philippines who, in 1906, drew the attention of President Theodore Roosevelt to the deplorable opium situation in the Far East.
+It is observed annually on 26 Jun that Chinese government and media commemorate Lin Zexu's effort of dismantling the harmful opium trade in Humen, Guangdong, ending on 25 June 1839.

 A statue of Lin Zexu stands in Chatham Square in Chinatown, New York City, United States.
 The base of the statue is inscribed with "Pioneer in the war against drugs" in English and Chinese.

 The "Lin Zexu Memorial" to commemorate destruction of the opium opened outside Humen in 1957 and in 1972 was renamed "Anti-British Memorial for Humen People of the Opium War."
 It later became the "Opium War Museum" with additional responsibility for administration of the ruins of the Shajiao and Weiyuan Batteries.
 A further "Sea Battle Museum" on the site opened to the public in December 1999.